kanwardeepsinghbhamra/Trailer-Movement-Operations-Dashboard/README.md

 This dashboard helps answer questions such as:

+## 📈 Key Insights

-- Which driver completed the most trailer moves?
+• Kanwar completed the highest number of trailer moves.

-- Which shift handled more trailer movements?
+• The Morning Shift handled more trailer movements than the Evening Shift.

-- What is the average trailer move duration?
-- How are trailer moves distributed by priority?
-- How many trailer moves are completed versus pending?
+• High-priority requests represented the largest share of trailer movements.

+• 85% of trailer requests were completed successfully.

+• Kanwar's average completion time was lower than John's.

 ---